arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/datasheet/datasheet.md

 <p style="text-align: justify;">Arduino® Nesso N1 (hereafter Nesso N1) is a compact, all-in-one IoT development kit powered by the ESP32-C6 microcontroller, a single-core 32-bit RISC-V CPU running at up to 160 MHz.
 Designed for remote monitoring and automation applications, Nesso N1 combines multiple wireless protocols, such as Wi-Fi® 6, Bluetooth® 5.3, Thread®, and LoRa® into a sleek, portable form factor with an integrated 1.14" touch display and rechargeable 250 mAh battery.
 Built-in sensors include a 6-axis IMU, passive buzzer, and infrared transmitter, with expansion capabilities through Grove, Qwiic, and M5StickC HAT-compatible connectors.</p>

-<p style="text-align: justify;">Nesso N1 can be programmed using Arduino IDE, MicroPython, or UIFlow, and integrates seamlessly with Arduino Cloud for remote device management and data visualization.
+<p style="text-align: justify;">Nesso N1 can be programmed using Arduino IDE, MicroPython, or UIFlow (2.0), and integrates seamlessly with Arduino Cloud for remote device management and data visualization.
 With comprehensive documentation, ready-to-use examples, and compatibility with Arduino Modulino® nodes and third-party accessories, Nesso N1 accelerates the development of connected devices for smart homes, industrial automation, and environmental monitoring.</p>

+***__Note:__ UIFlow v2.0 support for Nesso N1 will be available by end of Q4 2025.***

 # Target Areas